 There is no unique answer to this question.
 The required cell diameter is related to several parameters.
 The cell size is an important factor in determining the required droplet size.
 In some applications, there might be a need for incubating the cells within the droplets.
 Here, care should be taken to ensure the droplet volume is sufficient for containing the nutrients for the duration of the incubation.
-Each droplet generator allows a range of droplet sizes to be produced stably.
+Each droplet generator microfluidic chip allows a range of droplet sizes to be produced stably.
 Outside of this range, either the droplets would not be uniform or no droplet would form.
-This span of droplet sizes is highly related to the channel size and nozzle dimensions.
+This span of droplet sizes is highly related to the microfluidic channel size and nozzle dimensions.
 The droplet size can be changed by changing the flow rates and flow rate ratios of the aqueous and oil phases.

 The first thing that needs attention here is the reagents.
 The reagents can affect the droplet size and the vitality of the cells.
-At least one oil phase and one aqueous phase are needed for a droplet microfluidic experiment.
+At least one oil phase and one aqueous phase are needed for a droplet microfluidics experiment.
 The choice of the oil phase depends highly on the nature of the experiment.
 For example, in single-cell assays, it is very common to use fluorinated oil.
 The high capacity of fluorinated oils for oxygen increases cell vitality.
 Some common fluorinated oils are FC-40, FC-3283, and HFE-7500.
 Mostly, there is not as much flexibility as the oil phase in selecting the aqueous phase.
 For single-cell studies, it is dictated by the cell type and its nutritional demands whereas in material synthesis application it is the hydrogel type determines the composition of the aqueous phase.

 Polydimethylsiloxane (PDMS) is a popular material in microfluidic chips.
 PDMS is of a hydrophobic nature.
 However, upon exposure to plasma during plasma bonding, it temporarily becomes hydrophilic and reverts to hydrophobic in a few days.
 This feature is referred to as the hydrophobic recovery of the PDMS.